History of animation: Studio Ghibli and TV anime

-Renaissance of US animation
+Roger Rabbit and the renaissance of US animation

 Beginning in the mid-1980s, US animation would see a renaissance.
-This has been credited to a wave of talent that emerged from the California Institute of the Arts- primarily among the cohort that had studied there in the 1970s under Marc Davis, a member of the nine old men that had influenced the language of animation in the 1920s and 1930s.
-At this time, many of the nine were in the process of retiring.
+This has been credited to a wave of talent that emerged from the California Institute of the Arts- primarily among the cohort that had studied there in the 1970s under Marc Davis, a member of the Nine Old Men that had influenced the language of animation in the 1920s and 1930s.
+At this time, many of the Nine were in the process of retiring.
 As an inside joke, many students in the classroom A113 have inserted the room code into their films, television series, and so forth in the years since.
 The students of A113 include Jerry Rees, John Lasseter, Tim Burton, Michael Peraza, and Brad Bird.
 Two other members of the nine old men, Ollie Johnston and Frank Thomas, published The Illusion of Life in 1981, an instructional book that has been voted the best animation book of all time and influenced James Baxter among other modern animators.

-In cinemas, Robert Zemeckis' live-action/animation hit Who Framed Roger Rabbit (1988) also harked back to the quality and zany comedy of the golden age of cartoons, with cameos of many of the superstars of that era, including Mickey, Minnie, Donald, Goofy, Betty Boop, Droopy, Woody Woodpecker and the Mel Blanc-voiced Bugs Bunny, Daffy Duck, Porky Pig, Tweety, and Sylvester.
+In cinemas, Robert Zemeckis' live-action/animation hit Who Framed Roger Rabbit (1988) also harkened back to the quality and zany comedy of the golden age of cartoons, with cameos of many of the superstars of that era, including Mickey, Minnie, Donald, Goofy, Betty Boop, Droopy, Woody Woodpecker and the Mel Blanc-voiced Bugs Bunny, Daffy Duck, Porky Pig, Tweety, and Sylvester, in addition to original characters such as Roger Rabbit, Jessica Rabbit, Baby Herman and Benny the Cab.
 The film won several Oscars and helped revive interest in theatrical feature animation and classic cartoons.
 The fully animated Roger Rabbit short film Tummy Trouble (1989) was then packaged with the live-action family comedy Honey, I Shrunk the Kids and believed to have helped that movie's quick start at the box-office.
 In collaboration with Steven Spielberg's Amblin Entertainment, Bluth's An American Tail (1986) became the highest-grossing non-Disney animated film at the time.
 The Land Before Time (1988) was equally successful, but Bluth's next five feature films flopped.